-Furthermore you likely dislike speaking (maybe even hate) speaking this way and would prefer to never speak with a shaky voice.
-The key to eliminating this trigger is to realize that, yes, you probably dislike speaking with a shaky voice, but you don’t have to see you speaking with a shaky voice as a reason for you to be anxious.
+You may have a goal to never speak with a shaky voice.
+The key to eliminating this trigger is to realize that, yes, you probably dislike speaking with a shaky voice, but you don’t have to see yourself speaking with a shaky voice as unacceptable or a reason for you to be anxious.

-That’s not to say it’s likely something you know you dislike.
-This point of view is critical because we (humans) sometimes unknowingly think that things we intensely hate/dislike are things we should be or get anxious about.
-We take the level of hate almost as a rationale or justification that the anxiety is called for and should exist.
+You can dislike speaking with a shaky voice without feeling bad about it happening.
+This point of view is critical because it can be easy to think that things we intensely hate/dislike are things we should be or get anxious about.
+You may take your level of haste almost as a rationale or justification that the anxiety is called for and should exist.

-Knowingly or unknowingly, thinking that the thought of speaking with a shaky voice is something you should be anxious about causes your body to trigger anxiety whenever you think about speaking with a shaky voice or enter a situation where you think you might speak with a shaky voice.
-For more on why and how our body creates anxiety triggers from how we think, see the “What is the cause of anxiety link” in the recommended links section.
+Knowingly or unknowingly, thinking that the thought of speaking with a shaky voice is unacceptable or something you should be anxious about causes your body to trigger anxiety whenever you think about speaking with a shaky voice or enter a situation where you might speak with a shaky voice.
+For more on why and how the body creates anxiety triggers from how we think, see the “What is the cause of anxiety” link in the recommended links section.

 If you’re finding it difficult to accept that to get rid of this trigger (the possibility or actually speaking with a shaky voice) you have to acknowledge that despite disliking it and not wanting it to happen, it’s ok if it does happen, then you probably have 1 or more reasons (likely unconscious and unique to you) why you think you should be anxious at the thought or idea of speaking with a shaky voice.
 To address this, you will have to uncover these reasons so they are out in plain sight.

-Eliminating the trigger: To get rid of this trigger you must recognize that whenever you (and all other humans) get anxious, you get anxious for one or more reasons.
-You may currently think anxiety comes out of nowhere or that there’s no identifiable reason for you we get triggered.
+Eliminating the trigger: To get rid of this trigger, you must recognize that whenever you (and all other humans) get anxious, you get anxious for one or more reasons.
+You may currently think anxiety comes out of nowhere or that there’s no identifiable reason for you why you get triggered.

-In most cases, the trigger exists as a strategy to limit the number of times you speak with a shaky voice, but an oftern more effective strategy is to understand what exactly causes a shaky voice.
+In most cases, the trigger exists as a strategy to limit the number of times you speak with a shaky voice, but an often more effective strategy is to uncover why you’re having a shaky voice in the first place.
 Usually, a shaky voice is a result of speaking when you are uncomfortable or feeling anxious.
 If you can limit the number of times you get triggered with anxiety, you’ll have fewer shaky voice moments.
-Although not ideal, whenever you speak with a shaky voice, you can learn more about yourself by digging in to understand why you were anxious at that moment and then do the work to eliminate that trigger.
-As you eliminate your triggers you’ll naturally have less shaky voice moments.
+Although not ideal, when you speak with a shaky voice, you can reflect afterward to identify why you were anxious at that moment, and then do the work to eliminate that trigger.
+As you eliminate your triggers, you’ll naturally have fewer shaky voice moments.

 Note: A resource for finding the root cause and eliminating an anxiety trigger is in the suggested reads section.